TemplateInvaders/ti-woocommerce-wishlist/readme.md

 If you get stuck, you can ask for help in the [Plugin Forum](https://wordpress.org/support/plugin/ti-woocommerce-wishlist) or [help page](https://templateinvaders.com/help/?utm_source=wordpressorg&utm_content=help_faq) on our website.

+### Where can I find the REST API documentation? ###

+You can find the documentation of our [TI WooCommerce Wishlist REST API Docs](https://templateinvaders.com/api/wishlist/).

+### This plugin is awesome!
+Can I contribute? ###

+Yes you can!
+Join in on our [GitHub repository](https://github.com/TemplateInvaders/ti-woocommerce-wishlist)

 ## Screenshots ##